open-formulieren/open-forms/docs/configuration/authentication/eherkenning_eidas.rst

    communication with your eHerkenning supplier (if you already have one for Open Forms, it can be re-used).

-3. Sent the following information to your Open Forms supplier:
+3. Send the following information to your Open Forms supplier:

    * Public and private certificate (obtained in step 2)
    * Name of the approved eHerkenning supplier